cemc-oper/nmc-message-client/README.md

-# nmc-monitor-client-go
+# nwpc-monitor-client

-A Go client for NMC Monitor Platform.
+A message client for NWPC operation systems.

 ## Installing